Experimental film: Prewar and postwar American avant-garde: the birth of experimental cinema

 Meshes of the Afternoon (1943) by Maya Deren and Alexander Hammid is an early American experimental film.
 It provided a model for self-financed 16 mm production and distribution, one that was soon picked up by Cinema 16 and other film societies.
 Just as importantly, it established an aesthetic model of what experimental cinema could do.
 Meshes had a dream-like feel that hearkened to Jean Cocteau and the Surrealists, but equally seemed personal, new and American.
 Early works by Kenneth Anger, Stan Brakhage, Shirley Clarke, Gregory Markopoulos, Jonas Mekas, Willard Maas, Marie Menken, Curtis Harrington, Sidney Peterson, Lionel Rogosin, and Earle M. Pilgrim followed in a similar vein.
 Significantly, many of these filmmakers were the first students from the pioneering university film programs established in Los Angeles and New York.
 In 1946, Frank Stauffacher started the "Art in Cinema" series of experimental films at the San Francisco Museum of Modern Art, where Oskar Fischinger's films were featured in several special programs, influencing artists such as Jordan Belson and Harry Smith to make experimental animation.

 They set up "alternative film programs" at Black Mountain College (now defunct) and the San Francisco Art Institute.
-Arthur Penn taught at Black Mountain College, which points out the popular misconception in both the art world and Hollywood that the avant-garde and the commercial never meet.
+Arthur Penn taught at Black Mountain College, which points out the popular misconception in both the art world and Hollywood that the avant-garde and the commercial never meet (as pointed out in Anthology Film Archives's 2025 program Avant–Garde Ads, filmmakers such as Brakhage, Belson and others made advertisements, corporate films and other sponsored films as well further complicating that idea.)
 Another challenge to that misconception is that late in life, after their Hollywood careers had ended, both Nicholas Ray and King Vidor made avant-garde films.